entropyxyz/entropy-docs/content/basics/quickstart.md

 1. Select **Entropy Faucet** from the main menu.

-    The CLI will request `2` test tokens from the Entropy network and send them to your selected account.
-This equates to `20,000,000,000` bits, which is enough to perform actions like registering an account, transferring funds, and deploying a program.
+    The CLI will request `2` test `bits` from the Entropy network and send them to your selected account.
+This equates to 20,000,000,000 `nanobits`, which is enough to perform actions like registering an account, transferring funds, and deploying a program.

     ```output
     ⠧ Funding account…